amalbansode/opensnitch-tui/README.md

 # OpenSnitch TUI

-This is a Terminal UI control plane for [OpenSnitch](https://github.com/evilsocket/opensnitch), a Linux interactive application firewall inspired by Little Snitch.
+A Terminal UI control plane for [OpenSnitch](https://github.com/evilsocket/opensnitch), an interactive application firewall for Linux inspired by Little Snitch.

 This TUI is built in Rust, namely using the `tokio`, `tonic`, and `ratatui` crates.
 This program currently implements a subset of functions that the [OpenSnitch GUI](https://github.com/evilsocket/opensnitch/wiki/Getting-started) supports.
 Some features may never be supported due to complexity (e.g. support for multiple nodes).